gumvic/nanoql/README.md

 So, there's nothing to "implement" at all!

-Of course, it makes little if any sense to query static data like that, clojure has enough facilities already.
+Sure, it makes little if any sense to query static data like that, clojure has enough facilities already.

 The whole deal is to have dynamic responses.